All Posts

 Schedule a buffer between appointments so you don’t feel rushed.
 Some therapists only need 15 minutes.
 Others may need 30 minutes.
 The buffer should allow time to do more than change the sheets.
 It should provide time to write SOAP Notes and take a moment for yourself so that you can be present for the next client.

-3. Get Paid Enough to Take Time Off
+3. Get Paid Enough To Take Time Off

 The majority of massage therapists are self-employed.
 Paid time off isn’t always available, but that doesn’t mean you shouldn’t take time off anyway.
 Taking vacation time and mental health days are vital to avoiding burnout.